-In recent years, the Russian environmental and safety legislation has been rapidly developing, considering general requirements and international law enforcement practice in this field.
+The Russian environmental and safety legislation meets general requirements and international law enforcement practice in this field.

 Management of the Group understands its responsibilities concerning environmental and safety matters and undertakes to comply with the requirements of federal, regional and industry regulations concerning environmental protection, rational use of mineral resources and safety, including international environmental and labor safety management standards.
 The Group implements the corporate policy concerning environmental protection and safety matters in accordance with the requirements of the Russian legislation and international standards related to environmental and safety matters.
 Management believes that, considering existing controls and current legislation, the Group is not imposed to significant risks and liabilities except for those that are recognized in these consolidated financial statements and relate to ordinary business operations.